PATIENT GUIDE

 Cleaning your partial daily is critical for maintaining oral health and preventing plaque buildup or staining.

-• Always clean over a sink filled with water or a soft towel to avoid breakage.
+• Clean over a sink filled with water or a soft towel to avoid breakage.

-• Rinse your partial after meals with warm (not hot) water to remove food debris.
+• Rinse after meals with warm (not hot) water to remove food debris.

-• Brush your partial daily with a soft-bristle toothbrush or denture brush using non-abrasive denture paste—never use regular toothpaste, which can scratch the acrylic.
+• Brush daily with a soft toothbrush/denture brush and non-abrasive denture paste — never use regular toothpaste (can scratch acrylic).

-• Soak your partial in water with a denture-cleaning tablet 1–2 times per week to reduce stains and bacteria.
+• Soak in water with a denture-cleaning tablet 1–2 times/week.

 • After soaking, rinse thoroughly under warm water before placing it back in your mouth.

-• Always store your partial in a denture case when not in use—never wrap it in a napkin or tissue (it can easily be thrown away!).
+• Store in a denture case when not in use — never wrap in a napkin or tissue.

-• Never expose your partial to boiling water or harsh chemicals, which can warp or damage it.
+• Never expose to boiling water or harsh chemicals.

 Caring for Your Gums & Natural Teeth

-• Remove your partial at night (unless instructed otherwise) to allow your gums to breathe and reduce the risk of infection or inflammation.
+• Remove your partial at night (unless instructed otherwise) to let gums rest.

-• Always keep your denture in water or denture solution when not in use to prevent drying or warping.
+• Keep the partial in water or denture solution when not in use to prevent drying/warping.

-• Brush your natural teeth with a fluoride toothpaste at least twice a day, and floss as directed.
+• Brush natural teeth with fluoride toothpaste twice daily and floss as directed.

 Getting Used to Your Partial